Chilton Furniture, The Sabbathday Lake Shaker Community and Tappan Chairs Announce a Historic Partnership

-Chilton is proud to partner with Sabbathday Lake and Tappan Chairs to reintroduce these Alfred Village Shaker Chairs to the modern world so that everyone may once again enjoy the elegance and grace of the authentic Shaker aesthetic—not in a museum, but right at home.
-A portion of the proceeds from every chair sold will go to support Sabbathday Lake.
+Chilton is proud to have partnered with Sabbathday Lake and Tappan Chairs to reintroduce these Alfred Village Shaker Chairs to the modern world so that everyone may once again enjoy the elegance and grace of the authentic Shaker aesthetic—not in a museum, but right at home.
+The Alfred Chairs are available through Tappan Chairs and the Sabbathday Lake gift shop, and a portion of the proceeds from every chair sold will go to support Sabbathday Lake.

 Sabbathday Lake was established in 1783 and Tappan Chairs and Chilton Furniture both have roots dating back more than a century.
 All three institutions share a reverence for traditional furniture-making techniques.
 More information about Sabbathday Lake and Tappan Chairs can be found at www.maineshakers.com and at www.tappanchairs.com.